j1e1n/Iceland_weather_api/README.md

-A weekend homework assignment for CodeClan with the goal of dreating a React app with requests.
+A weekend homework assignment for CodeClan with the goal of creating a React app with requests.

 ## Learning Objectives
 * Be able to create a multi-component web application, with react